pampul/AngularBoilerplate/README.md

 ## Jump start

 Get started with the boilerplate:

-1. Clone the git repo — `git clone https://github.com/Argetloum/AngularJSBoilerplate.git` and checkout the tagged release you need
+1. Clone the git repo — `git clone https://github.com/Argetloum/AngularJSBoilerplate.git` and checkout the tagged release you need.
-2. Execute in the shell `bower install` to install each front-end dependencies
+2. Execute in the shell `bower install` to install each front-end dependencies.
 3. Execute in the shell `sudo npm install` to install each node.js dependencies, needed for [Gulp.](http://gulpjs.com/)
 4. Execute in the shell `gulp` to generate the stylesheets and scripts files in the `app/assets/` folder.